carab/Prof-Sylve/README.md

 - Add unit-tests maybe ?
 - Better grid on mobile would help.

-## Changelog

-### v0.5.0

-- Fusion sign in and sign up pages.

-### v0.4.0

-- Fix some Pokémon names to match their image file name.
-- Improve the grid UI by adding navigation through boxes and a user menu.
-- Fix Firebase index rewrite.

-### v0.3.0

-- Add router.
-- Add user account.
-- Add opacity change for collected Pokémon.

-### v0.2.0

-- Technical fixes.

-### v0.1.0

-- Grid of all Pokémon.
-- Mark a Pokémon as collected.

 ## Contributing

 As the project is built on the react-webpack Yeoman generator, you can read its readme to know how to start developing : https://github.com/newtriks/generator-react-webpack